AnShuai666/MATH/README.md

-This is a cuda study progress by An Shuai and Yang Fengtuo!
+This is a math library by An Shuai,Zhu Hui,Yang Fengtuo ...!

 Thank you for watching!

-Please feel free and relax to ask questions from An Shuai and Yang Fengtuo!
+Please feel free and relax to ask questions !

 An Shuai:

 email: 1028792866@qq.com

-Wechat: AS18354287036
+wechat: AS18354287036

+Zhu Hui:

+email:

+wechat:

 Yang Fengtuo: